Table of Contents

 - Greeks often interrupt while others speak as a way to show excitement and appreciation for the conversation.
 It’s a common aspect of Greek communication and there are no ill-mannered or ungracious tones attached.

-- It is recommended to avoid geopolitical issues for discussion concerning the Former Yugoslav Republic of Macedonia or Cyprus.
+- It is recommended to avoid geopolitical issues for discussion concerning the Former Yugoslav Republic of Macedonia or Cyprus when doing business in Greece.

 Wages and Salaries in Greece

-- As of June 2022, the Greek Ministry of Labor has increased the national minimum wage to €831.8 per month, or €9,982 per year, taking into account 12 payments per year.
+- As of June 2022, the Greek Ministry of Labor has increased the national minimum wage in Greece to €831.8 per month, or €9,982 per year, taking into account 12 payments per year.

 - Greece has a statutory probation period of 12 months, where employers may terminate the employment contract without notice and without severance pay.